Larsvanderlaan/causalGLM-depreciated-/README.md

-# This version is depreciated.
+# This version is depreciated (and probably broken).
 The latest version is here: https://github.com/Larsvanderlaan/causalGLM

 # causalGLM (actively in development, NOT ready for use)